CircleCI-Archived/stefon/README.md

 ;; The root for compiled assets, which are written to (serving-root)/assets.
 In dev mode defaults to "/tmp/stefon") :serving-root "public"

-;; Set to :production to serve precompiled files, or when running `lein dieter-precompile` :cache-mode :development
+;; Set to :production to serve precompiled files, or when running `lein stefon-precompile` :cache-mode :development

 ;; When precompiling, the list of files to precompile.
 Can take regexes, which will attempt to match all files in the asset roots